xy7313/xy7313.github.io/_posts/2017-06-13-Web-Tech-DB-Linux.md

     - usually takes place over TCP/IP
     - port:80. https port:443
     - 1.1 new features: persistent connections, chunked transfer-coding and fine-grained caching headers
+    - HTTP allows servers to **redirec**t a client request to a different location.
+        - If content has moved to a different URL or domain name, redirection can be used to avoid breaking old URLs or bookmarks.
+        - It is possible to convert a POST request to a GET request using redirection.

     - communication between a host and a client occurs, via a request/response pair
         - client initiates an HTTP request message and get a http response in return
     - [http1, url, status code, verbs, ajax,Request and response headers](https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177)